andercs/purple-cow/solution.md

 ## Future Work

 1. Add in Testing (Unit/Integration)
+2. Add in Logging
-2. Add in Authentication
+3. Add in Authentication
-3. Make startup, shutdown, and restart scripts more robust (i.e. able to run them from anywhere on the Host machine)
+4. Make startup, shutdown, and restart scripts more robust (i.e. able to run them from anywhere on the Host machine)
-4. Split single web application docker container into Nginx and WSGI server (e.g. Gunicorn, uWSGI, etc.) containers
+5. Split single web application docker container into Nginx and WSGI server (e.g. Gunicorn, uWSGI, etc.) containers
+6. Create developer onboarding material

 Anything more than that would be pushing beyond the realms of this proof of concept without additional guidance from the client.